milesmcc/personal/content/_index.md

 You can email me at [hey@miles.land](mailto:hey@miles.land).
 On GitHub, I am [milesmcc](https://github.com/milesmcc); this is where most of my projects live.
 On Twitter, I am [@MilesMcCain](https://twitter.com/MilesMcCain), but I don't post frequently.
 You can also find me on [HN](https://news.ycombinator.com/user?id=epoch_100), [Reddit](https://reddit.com/u/epoch_100), and [Lobsters](https://lobste.rs/u/rmrm).
 My PGPs are he/him/his.

-Need help with one of my open source project?
+Need help with one of my open source projects?
 Want to chat about safety, privacy, security, or something else?
 Stop by my <a href="/officehours">office hours</a>.